DaemonLoki/stefanblos-website/Content/posts/twitter_space_how_to_approach_learning_something_new.md

 * Very much motivated in my direction and pace by what I need right now, just in time knowledge acquisition really.

 Once again, we’re doing regular Twitter Spaces about topics from the community.
-They are happening on Wednesdays at alternating times to allow people from all timezones to participate.
+They are happening on sWednesdays at alternating times to allow people from all timezones to participate.

 If you want to get notified when they are happening you should follow [me](https://twitter.com/stefanjblos) and [Jeroen](https://twitter.com/AppForce1) on Twitter.